Nozbe/WatermelonDB/docs/Components.md

 ```

 ## Database Provider

 To prevent prop drilling you can utilise the Database Provider and the `withDatabase` Higher-Order Component.

-### Example

 ```jsx
 import DatabaseProvider from '@nozbe/watermelondb/DatabaseProvider'